-The extent to which the expected outputs have been produced, their quality and timeliness, and any gaps and delays incurred in output delivery and their causes and consequences.

-Ideally, the evaluation team should directly assess all outputs, but this is not always feasible due to time and resources constraints.
-Thus, the detailed analysis should be done on a representative sample of outputs that were assessed directly, while a complete list of outputs and their delivery rate and quality, prepared by the programme team, should be included as annex.
+- 27. The evaluation will assess, for each component, the extent to which the expected outputs have been produced, their quality and timeliness, and any gaps and delays incurred in output delivery and their causes and consequences. - 28.
+Ideally, the evaluation team should directly assess all outputs, but this is not always feasible due to time and resource constraints.
+Therefore, a detailed analysis should be done on a representative sample of outputs that were assessed directly, while a complete list of outputs and their delivery rate and quality, prepared by the programme team, should be included as annex.